Blog

 Another pitfall is depending too heavily on work experience, much like the gut feeling.
 Of course, it's crucial to evaluate the candidate's performance in previous roles that might be applicable to your own.
 All sales companies do, however, have distinctive procedures.

-Furthermore, not all sales positions are created same.
+Furthermore, not all sales positions are created the same.
 Before assessing whether a candidate is a suitable fit for your company, hiring managers must take into account the kinds of goods and services they sell, the industries and work environments, as well as a candidate's drive, communication, and personality.
 Previous achievement does not guarantee future success in a different setting.
 It also shows no sign of adaptability.

 5. Insufficiently diverse panel